What is a Federal Pell Grant?

 The Oklahoma Tuition Aid Grant Program (OTAG) is a need-based grant program for Oklahoma residents who attend approved colleges, universities, and career technology centers in Oklahoma.
 OTAG is a program of the Oklahoma State Regents for Higher Education.
 Awards are approved for full-time or part-time undergraduate study.

 Application is made through the Free Application for Federal Student Aid (FASFA).
 IT IS IMPORTANT TO APPLY EARLY.
-OTAG accepts applications received by the federal student aid application system through June 30; however, applicants are encouraged to apply by April 15 for best consideration.
+OTAG accepts applications received by the federal student aid application system through March 31.
 Be sure to list Redlands Community College when completing your FASFA.

 OTAG will review your family financial information to determine your eligibility, and you will be notified if you are approved to receive a grant.
 An award will not be denied for academic reasons as long as your school's minimum requirements for admission are fulfilled and satisfactory academic progress is made according to your school's policy for student financial aid recipients.